Marcus Semien Preview, Player Props: Rangers vs. Diamondbacks

 Marcus Semien At The Plate

-- Semien has an OPS of .810, fueled by an OBP of .348 and a team-best slugging percentage of .462 this season.
+- Semien leads Texas with a slugging percentage of .461, fueled by 53 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 31st in batting average, 40th in on-base percentage, and 47th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 28th, his on-base percentage ranks 35th, and he is 51st in the league in slugging.

-- Semien has driven home a run in 53 games this season (42.7%), including more than one RBI in 13.7% of his games and producing three or more of his team's runs on six occasions..
+- Semien has driven in a run in 53 games this season (42.4%), including 17 games with more than one RBI (13.6%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.